feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 - **Duration:** One to three sentences.
 The setup is brief; the contrast lands fast.
 - **Delivery:** Zero ironic distance.
 Not playing at being impressed — within the logic of the bit, fully impressed.
 - **Example:** *"There are some stories that are so powerful they transcend the bounds of time...
 Examples include the Epic of Gilgamesh, The Iliad, Journey to the West, and even personal tales like my battle against that wasp when playing Elden Ring many moons ago."* The wasp sits next to Gilgamesh.
 No acknowledgment that this is unusual.
-- **Script application:** Use for: the Bitter Coffee Stray Dog Base name, Lu's comment being one of the most consequential casual observations in internet history, the drone deployment.
+- **Script application:** In Step 4, audit the source material for details that match this technique's trigger — things that are genuinely notable but not historically significant, organizational names with absurd specificity, minor logistical details treated as monumental.
+Those are the targets.
+They are discovered in Step 4, not pre-loaded here.

 **Technique 2: The Fully Committed Roleplay / Impression**